 In most cases, I’ve never needed to fill out a simplified import declaration manually after buying items online or receiving items as gifts.
 Again, most of what the customs officer needs are on the invoice/receipt inside or outside the package.
 The shipping service (DHL, UPS, FedEx, etc) will often handle any paperwork on your behalf and will notify you when it’s time to pay the bill.

 In rare cases, you may need to fill it out when receiving international postal mail and not an express courier service when the customs office needs more information about what’s inside.
+If the customs office has your local phone number, they usually text you to let you know.
+If they don’t have your phone number somehow, they’ll send you a notification via snail mail with instructions.
+See below to fill out the simplified import declaration for your international post mail.

 How to Fill Out the Simplified Import Declaration in Korea